percona/percona-xtradb-cluster/doc/source/wsrep-status-index.rst

 As existing requests get processed, the queue decreases, and once it reaches the lower limit, new requests will be allowed again.

+.. variable:: wsrep_flow_control_interval_high

+Shows the upper limit for flow control to trigger.

+.. variable:: wsrep_flow_control_interval_low

+Shows the lower limit for flow control to stop.

 .. variable:: wsrep_flow_control_paused

 Time since the last status query that was paused due to flow control.